 The whole mystery-solving angle is problematic in and of itself, because as the plot progresses we find out that Alison was pretty much the quintessential Mean Girl, which means everyone is this stupid town is obviously much better off without her in the first place.

-The four Liars – Hanna, Spencer, Aria and Emily – are all imbeciles, even smarty-pants Spencer, who can randomly recite encyclopedia entries for just about anything the other three are clueless about, her repertoire ranging from history to ballistics and pretty much every under the sun except, apparently, Portuguese.
+The four Liars – Hanna, Spencer, Aria and Emily – are all imbeciles, even smarty-pants Spencer, who can randomly recite encyclopedia entries for just about anything the other three are clueless about, her repertoire ranging from history to ballistics and pretty much everything under the sun except, apparently, Portuguese.

 This “A” person, on the other hand, is this omnipresent, omniscient entity that cruelly tortures the girls while they are unable to not only stop “A”, but even figure out how not to screw up the simplest tasks.